Bay-born filmmaker awarded Arts Foundation Laureate

-Whakatāne born and raised Pietra Brettkelly has been awarded a Arts Foundation 2019 Laureate receiving the Dame Gaylene Preston Award for documentary film makers.
+Whakatāne born and raised Pietra Brettkelly has been awarded an Arts Foundation 2019 Laureate, receiving the Dame Gaylene Preston Award for documentary filmmakers.

 Arts Foundation Laureate Awards celebrate and empower artists with outstanding potential for future growth whose practice has an impact on New Zealand.

-The Arts Foundation recognise ten exceptional artists with a $25,000 award and were this year celebrated in style at the New Zealand Arts Ball recently held at Auckland's waterfront.
+The Arts Foundation recognises 10 exceptional artists with a $25,000 award and were this year celebrated in style at the New Zealand Arts Ball recently held at Auckland's waterfront.

 Brettkelly is described as a leading documentary filmmaker of international standing who confronts challenging and unexpected subject matter.